jarpsimoes/jarpsimoes.github.io/src/assets/content/tutorials/landing-zone.md

 }
 ```

-Before test apply, should be need login on your Azure Tennant and set the subscription to be used.
+Before test apply, a login must be needed on your Azure Tennant and set the subscription to be used.

 ```shell
 $ az login # Will open your browser to login in your Tennant